treeolivetech/armor/README.md

 ## Setup

-1. Ensure Python is installed in your system
+1. Ensure Python or Nodejs is installed in your system, depending on which script you'll use.

 2. Clone the repository: